vdcoelho/movies/how_to_test.md

 >```

-### 2- Indicate whether a movie won Oscar
+### 2- Indicating whether a movie won Oscar
-This endpoint search for a movie's information for Oscar's nominees and awarded, given a **movie's title** as parameter. **Optionally** can be provided the category parameter, otherwise will return the default category "Best Picture".
+This endpoint searches for a movie's information of Oscar's nominations and awards, given a **movie's title** as parameter. **Optionally** the category parameter can be provided, otherwise the default category will be "Best Picture".
 > Method: GET
 > Url: `http://localhost:8080/api/v1/nominees/by-movie?title={title}&category={category}`
 > Response Status: 200 (OK), 404 (Movie not found), 401 (Unauthorized)